 - Be patient.
 Don’t expect an immediate and total cure.
 Have patience with the treatment process.
 It can take time to find the right program that works for you.

 - Communicate with your treatment provider.
-Keep the lines of communication open with your doctor or therapist.
-Your treatment program will change over time, so keep in close contact with your provider.
+Your treatment program will change over time, so keep in close contact with your doctor or therapist.
 Talk to your provider if your condition or needs change and be honest about your symptoms and any medication side effects.

 - Take your medication as instructed.
 If you’re taking medication, follow all instructions and take it faithfully.
 Don’t skip or change your dose without first talking with your doctor.